 Your Ideal Body Mass Index

-For example, a person who stands 5 feet 8 inches and weighs 160 pounds has a BMI of 24.3.
+For example, an adult man who stands 5 feet 8 inches and weighs 160 pounds has a BMI of 24.3.
 He falls under the normal weight category.
-Another person who also weighs 160 pounds but stands only 5 feet 4 inches has a BMI of 27.5, which is already considered overweight.
+Another adult male with the same height but weighs 170 pounds because he is muscular and fit would have a BMI of 25.8, which is considered overweight.
+So BMI must be adjusted accordingly based on your muscle mass!

 The Flaw in BMI